The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution

 \end{enumerate}

-In light of these findings, we conclude that accurately modeling the way SNe drive outflows and suppresses star formation relies on information not available in coarse-resolution simulations.
-Instead, subgrid models must mimic small-scale ISM properties, which an only be done by directly appealing to high-resolution simulations where such scales are resolved.
+In light of these findings, we conclude that simulations seeking to model the way SNe drive outflows and suppress star formation in a \textit{self-consistent} fashion must have a high requisite resolution of $m_{\rm cell} \lesssim 10^2\,\msun$.
+Alternatively, coarse-resolution simulations may model SNe with fidelity to high-resolution results, via effective models that mimic their emergent effects.